withastro/docs/src/pages/en/installation.md

 ```

-Optionally, this is a great chance to run `git init` to set up your new project with Git.
+This is also a great chance to run `git init` in your new directory, if you plan to use the tool [Git](https://git-scm.com/) in your project.

 ## 3. Start ✨

 You can expect to use Astro's built-in dev server for most of your project development.
 This is how you will run your project locally during development.